Skip to main content

 THE SUMMIT AT THE SEATTLE CONVENTION CENTER

 Designed by LMN Architects, The Summit expansion at Seattle Convention Center is a massive, state-of-the-art facility.
 It’s also America’s first high-rise convention center.
 The $1.2 billion addition to Seattle’s classic Arch adds 1.5 million square feet of mixed use space through its connected tower, retail space, and of course its events building.
 It has enough room and supplies to service up to 13,000 people, and has over 9000 hotel rooms within a 6 block radius of it—perfect for bringing lots of people to the area.
-So what’s it got?
-Take a DEEP DIVE into the new building HERE.

 Event Space